-The following entry should be entered in the text file in upper case, as required in the CONFIG\ DATADVH file.
+The following entry should be entered in the text file in upper case, as required in the CONFIG DATADVH file.

-ACCOUNT NUMBER NOTIFICATION EXIT= DVHXAN EXEC
+ACCOUNT_NUMBER_NOTIFICATION_EXIT= DVHXAN EXEC

-- The command causing this notification: ACCOUNT, ADD, ADD-ACCT, CHNGID-\NEW, CHNGID-\OLD, PURGE, REPLACE-NEW, REPLACE-\NEW or SETACNT.

-- The target ID class (PROFILE or USER).

-- The target ID.

-- · The target system affinity, usually \.

-- · The new or old account number.

-Note: If null, the user ID will be substituted.
-All primary and secondary account numbers from the ACCOUNT statement are included on one call, and multiple tertiary account numbers from any \AC= records are included on one call.
+- The command causing this notification: ACCOUNT, ADD, ADD-ACCT, CHNGID-NEW, CHNGID-OLD, PURGE, REPLACE-NEW, REPLACE-NEW or SETACNT. - The target ID class (USER, IDENTITY, SUBCONFIG or PROFILE). - The target ID. - The target system affinity, usually . - The new or old account number. - Note: If null, the user ID will be substituted.
+All primary and secondary account numbers from the ACCOUNT statement are included on one call, and multiple tertiary account numbers from any AC= records are included on one call.